-If you are planning a skiing holiday contact the Austrian Tourist Agency in London (telephone: 0845 101 1818) for advice on weather and safety conditions before you travel.
+If you are planning a skiing holiday, for advice on weather and safety conditions before you travel contact the Austrian Tourist Agency by email: email@example.com or telephone 00800 400 200 00.
 Off-piste skiing is highly dangerous.
 You should follow all safety instructions carefully given the danger of avalanches in some areas and in particular in times of heavy snow.
 Always check with the local tourist offices on current snow and weather conditions on arrival.
 Avalanche beepers (receivers) are the most common rescue devices and when properly used provide the fastest way of locating an avalanche victim.
-You can get avalanche information by telephoning +43 512 581839 or by visiting the following the websites of the Tirol Avalanche Warning Service or the European Avalanche Warning Service.
+You can get information about the risk of an avalanche occurring by email: firstname.lastname@example.org or by visiting the websites of the Tirol Avalanche Warning Service or the European Avalanche Warning Service.
 Take extra care during the spring season, as this is when avalanches most commonly occur.

 When driving in Austria, you should always carry your full British licence, ownership documents and insurance details.
 You must be at least 18 years of age to drive in Austria unless you are learning under supervision and have met the relevant legal requirements.

 In 2015 there were 475 road deaths in Austria (Source: Department for Transport.
 This equates to 5.5 road deaths per 100,000 of population and compares UK average of 2.8 road deaths per 100,000 of population in 2015.

 The legal drink driving limit in Austria is 50 milligrams of alcohol per 100 millilitres of blood.
 The limit is 10 milligrams of alcohol per 100 millilitres of blood for coach/HGV drivers and those who have had a licence for less than two years.
 Penalties for driving under the influence of alcohol are severe.